hyosuep-kwon/Animation_rec/README.md

 1. Data preprocessing

  First of all, i have to make rating matrix of users per animation and genre matrix of movies.
 The '-1' means that user saw the animation, but didn't rated the animation.
-So, i replaced that value with 0.
+So, i have replaced that value with 0.
 Also by transfering dense matrix to sparse matrix this process made lots of NaN values, and for similarity calculating use I have changed it to 0.
 Finally i combined two matrices by key, 'user'.

 2. Modeling